-The Data Collection Platforms are used to collect environmental data from sensors and to transmit those data within DCP messages to a DCP Control Centre.
+The Data Collection Platforms (DCP) are used to collect environmental data from sensors and to transmit those data within DCP messages to a DCP Control Centre.
 The field of DCP application covers beside others:

 The system architecture as depicted in the following figure is mainly centred on a low power microcontroller, a digital signal processor (DSP) and a dedicated quadrature digital up-converter (QDUC) chip.

 The software based transmitter tasks are split to two different processors.
 The microcontroller is in charge of providing the required serial interfaces for data exchange, monitoring & control, GPS receiver and real-time clock (RTC).
 It performs the time and frequency corrections based on the relevant GPS information on a regular basis.
 The actual signal processing tasks like formatting and encoding of the data, symbol mapping and pulse shaping are running on a DSP.
 This concept provides the highest degree of flexibility due to the fully “software defined radio” approach up to the I/Q symbols at a moderately low sample rate used up to this point.
 The remaining signal processing is performed within a dedicated quadrature digital up-converter.
 Further building blocks are a surface acoustic wave (SAW) band-pass filter before further amplification to the final RF output level by the following high-power amplifier (HPA).

 The “-1” milestones are dedicated to the legacy DCP development whereas the “-2” milestones are focusing the new generation air interface work packages.